 - 903.3d If an effect refers to controlling a commander, it refers to a permanent on the battlefield that is a commander.
 If an effect refers to casting a commander, it refers to a spell that is a commander.
-If an effect refers to a commander in a specific zone, it refers to a card in that zone that is a commander. - 903.4.
+If an effect refers to a commander in a specific zone, it refers to a card in that zone that is a commander. - 903.3e If an effect refers to a characteristic of "your commander," it can find the appropriate player's commander and see its current characteristics, as modified by continuous effects and other rules, in all zones, including that player's library and hand. - 903.4.
 The Commander variant uses color identity to determine what cards can be in a deck with a certain commander.
 The color identity of a card is the color or colors of any mana symbols in that card's mana cost or rules text, plus any colors defined by its characteristic-defining abilities (see rule 604.3) or color indicator (see rule 204).

-Example: Bosh, Iron Golem is a legendary artifact creature with mana cost $\{8\}$ and the ability " $\{3\}\{R\}$, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's mana value to any target."
+Example: Bosh, Iron Golem is a legendary artifact creature with mana cost {8} and the ability "{3}{R}, Sacrifice an artifact: Bosh, Iron Golem deals damage equal to the sacrificed artifact's mana value to any target."
 Bosh's color identity is red.